 Since Dragon Wing Begonias have fibrous roots, they thrive being rootbound.
 So, when you repot your plant every year or two in the spring, only use a pot that is one size larger.

-Dragon Wing Begonias thrive with moist, well-draining potting soil (like Nature’s Care).
+Dragon Wing Begonias thrive with moist, well-draining potting soil.
 So, you want to look for potting soil consisting of loam or sand as these promote drainage.
 In addition, Dragon Wing Begonias prefer neutral or acidic soil.
 If you want to be particular, you can measure the soil’s pH every so often.

 The common pests that affect Dragon Wing Begonias include aphids, thrips, spider mites, and whiteflies.
 These pests suck the juices from the plant’s leaves and tend to hide on the underside of leaves.
 As a result, the plant’s leaves will start to wilt and dry up.
 In addition, your plant’s leaves may look or feel sticky due to the pests removing the sap from the leaves.

 If you think any of these pests have attacked your plant, quarantine the plant.
 Then, use an organic insecticide and spray the plant’s leaves to kill the pests.
 Remove any leaves that are extremely damaged or dead and throw them away.

 The most common disease affecting Dragon Wing Begonias is gray mold.
 Gray mold can occur due to a cool, damp, or stale environment.
 First, move the plant to a well-ventilated area with good airflow to eradicate gray mold.
 Then, treat with an organic fungicide like copper.
 Lastly, try not to splash water on the leaves when watering.